Contributions

 Branching strategy

-In general, contributors should develop on branches based off of develop
+In general, contributors should develop on branches based off of develop and

-.
+merge requests should be to develop.
 Please choose a descriptive branch name.

-will be done after prior consultation of
+Branches from develop to master will be done after prior consultation of

 the core development team.